TriAxis-Games/RealtimeMeshDocumentation/_doc/index.md

 layout: home
 title: Home
 tagline: |
-  Render meshes imported or generated during gameplay in Unreal Engine!
+  Render meshes imported or generated during gameplay or in editor in Unreal Engine!

   Designed with *&nbsp;*{: .fa .fa-heart} by [Koderz](https://github.com/Koderz)